Meticulous editing and good proofreading techniques can save you a lot of embarrassment.

 A computer screen can be tiring on your eyes.

-A printed copy is easier to read and also more practical to add notes or comments.
+A printed copy is easier to read and more practical for adding notes or comments.

 7. Don’t rush